dcrossleyau/speculations/workflow/folio-workflow-engine.md

 For the purposes of this document, we will refer to objects with a simple [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name)-like scheme where type-specific IDs look like `item:234` or `instance:543`.
 But that should not be taken to indicate a preference for passing by reference: it's just a notation adopted for convenience.

+Since we will need a notion of type, we may well wish to make it more explicit and visible within FOLIO.
+For example, we could introduce a type registry similar to those in operating systems like Mac OS, allowing users to register their preference of which application to use when viewing objects of a given type: "When I get an object of type `user` I want to use the `@folio/users` app to open it" (i.e. the standard Users application) but "When I get an object of type `item` I want to use Frontside's `@fontside/pretty-users` instead".

 ### Workflow state vs. object state